Who Is This Course Suitable For?

 - Research physiological and psychological effects of loneliness in the aged.

-- Describe some effects of long term grief.
+- Describe some effects of long-term grief.

-- Outline some long term counselling support strategies.
+- Outline some long-term counselling support strategies.

-You can start the course at any time.
+- You can start at any time to suit you.

 "Being able to apply myself to distance education for the topic that interests me has been invaluable.
 Living in a remote area has a number of disadvantages.
 The lack of access to continuing education is one of great importance.
 Successfully completing the Grief Counselling course has enabled me to think ahead and possibly attempt future studies on this much needed issue."